martopad/my_profile/content/_index.md

 Yo!

-Welcome to my little profile.
-This website is my first deployed app after provisioning my on-prem, and baremetal kubernetes cluster.
+Welcome to my little profile on the internet.
+This is just a static website to host more details about what I show on my [CV](cv.martinlutheryung.com).

+Feel free look at the menu bar at top to see details about me.